freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 should be read as 5 + (67 * 8), not as (5 + 67) * 8.
 The priorities are used by Freon to balance the
 abstract syntax tree (see [Projectional Editing](/Background/Projectional_Editing#tree-balancing)).
-In [Reference Shortcuts, Symbols, and Triggers](/Documentation/Defining_an_Editor/Other_Options) you can find more information on how to set the operand.
+In [Reference Shortcuts, Symbols, and Triggers](/Documentation/Defining_an_Editor/Other_Options) you can find more information on how to set the concrete syntax for the operand.

 Binary expression concepts may extend one other concept, and implement multiple interfaces.